malickbax/run-buddy/README.md

 # Run Buddy Website

-## Purpose
+## Description
-A website that offers fitness training services.
+An e-commerce type of website that offers fitness training services.
+This was part of a coding bootcamp project.

 ## Built With
 * HTML